William Dannemeyer: Post-Congressional activities

+Antisemitic views

-Dannemeyer has expressed strongly antisemitic views.
+Dannemeyer expressed strongly antisemitic views.
 On his website, Dannemeyer claimed that it was legal to kill Christians in the United States as part of a Jewish plot to control the world.
 He wrote, "The main goal of the Zionist Jews and their New World Order is exactly the same as it was when Jesus was on earth – to exterminate Christ – and His followers!"
 He claimed that Congress passed such a law under the guise of honoring a prominent Hasidic rabbi while he was in office.
-Dannemeyer's son attributed these views to his father's second wife, Lorraine Day, a known Holocaust denier.

-Dannemeyer was honorary national chairman of Citizens For a Better America.
+Dannemeyer's son Bruce insisted that his father was not an anti-Semite, as the anti-Jewish sentiments in question were the result of the influence of his father's second wife, Lorraine Day, a known Holocaust denier.
+Bruce Dannemeyer commented, "He had to agree with it or there would have been hell to pay in the household."
+The younger Dannemeyer also stated that his father's views on homosexuality originated in his religious upbringing, stating, "He had a great heart and love for people.
+He said some things that offended a great number of people, but he would not back down from a fight."

 Personal life

-William and Evelyn married in August 1955 and had three children.
+William and Evelyn Dannemeyer married in August 1955 and had three children.
 Evelyn died of cancer on July 31, 1999.
 Dannemeyer married Lorraine Day in 2004.

+Death

 Dannemeyer died on July 9, 2019, at the age of 89 in Thousand Palms, California.
-He had suffered from dementia in his later years.
+He had dementia in his later years.